 Otherwise, they should register an AIDL service normally.
 When running VTS tests, it's expected that all declared AIDL HALs are available.

-Writing an AIDL client
+Write an AIDL client

-AIDL clients must declare themselves in the compatibility matrix, for example like this:
+AIDL clients must declare themselves in the compatibility matrix, for example, like this:

 <hal format="aidl" optional="true">